mmaldo/RepData_PeerAssessment1/PA1_template.md

 ```

 Data with with missing values is in blue.
 Red is imputed data.

+We can see how our imputed data clusters with our observed data with each iteration.
+So far it looks fairly decent.

 ```r
 stripplot(imp, steps, pch = 20, cex = 1.2)